HL7/fhir-shorthand/input/pagecontent/reference.md

   * myCoding.userSelected = true
   ```

-* In an instance of a Signature, set Signature.type (a Coding data type):
+* In an instance of a Signature, set Signature.type (a Coding datatype):

   ```
   * type = urn:iso-astm:E1762-95:2013#1.2.840.10065.1.12.1.2 "Coauthor's Signature"